PedroMarianoAlmeida/navalia/README.md

 ## TODO
  - [ ] Implement and test discount business logic
+    - The product list is injected into getPromotion (instead of importing it) to keep the function pure, decoupled, and easily mockable in tests.
  - [ ] Show items on page
  - [ ] Allow add/remove items (+ / - buttons)
  - [ ] Allow switch VIP and Regular user